Many advisers start off by structuring their businesses by trial and error, to see what might work.

 Under the Practice Manager, there are the following available roles:

-You can get SoA Paraplanning outsourced to a company specializing in detailed financial planning strategy SoAs.
+You can get SoA Paraplanning outsourced to a company specialising in detailed financial planning strategy SoAs.
 This is the best option if you’re not ready to hire an in-house or offshore full-time paraplanner at the moment.

 It’s easy to find firms that offer this service.
 A simple “Googling” will give you a great number of options.
 The fees vary depending on the number of SoAs you need in a week and the number of hours the paraplanners allot to it.